maptiler/maptiler-geocoding-control/README.md

-# MapTiler Geocoding control for MapLibre GL JS and Leaflet
+# MapTiler Geocoding control for MapTiler SDK, MapLibre GL JS and Leaflet

-A geocoding control for [Maplibre GL JS](https://github.com/maplibre/maplibre-gl-js) and [Leaflet](https://github.com/maplibre/maplibre-gl-js) utilizes [MapTiler Cloud Geocoding API](https://www.maptiler.com/cloud/geocoding/).
+A geocoding control for [MapTiler SDK](https://github.com/maptiler/maptiler-sdk-js), [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) and [Leaflet](https://leafletjs.com) utilizes [MapTiler Cloud Geocoding API](https://www.maptiler.com/cloud/geocoding/).
 With this control, users of your application can find any place on Earth (States, Cities, Streets, ...) down to the address level, restrict the search area to a specific country, highlight searched results on the map, autocomplete words while typing, and much more.

 The component can be used as an ES module or UMD module.